micro-os-plus/architecture-riscv-xpack/README.md

 The board level refers to a device and adds board specific definitions, like what GPIO pins are used for various LEDs, buttons, etc.

-The portable way to include board specifc definitions in an application is:
+The portable way to include board specific definitions in an application is:

 ```
 #include <micro-os-plus/board.h>